Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Paths to budget for yield uncertainty

 Here we explore paths to shift the final two distributions shown in Figure \ref{fig:eta_earth_uncertainty} to larger values and increase the confidence in achieving the goal of 25 EECs.
 We will explore multiple possible improvements to our baseline mission assumptions.
 For each, we will describe the impact of the change on the fundamental mission parameters, EEC yield, and data quality.

+To understand how to improve yields, we must first understand the astrophysical performance of our baseline mission.
+Figure \ref{fig:target_plots_baseline} shows the targets selected for observation by AYO for a single representative simulation of our baseline LUVOIR-B scenario.
+Targets are color coded by HZ completeness, while the full input target list is shown in gray.
+Black horizontal lines mark the luminosity boundaries for different stellar types.
+The red dashed lines roughly mark the boundaries of accessible targets.
+EEC contrast becomes more challenging for early type stars, reducing HZ completeness for targets at higher luminosity.
+The upper horizontal line marks where a 1.4 $R_{\Earth}$ planet at the EEID has a contrast equal to the systematic noise floor, a rough visual guide marking a limit imposed on target accessibility by the noise floor.

+The curved red line indicates the luminosity at which the outer edge of the HZ is located at 1.5 $\lambda/D$ when $\lambda$=1000 nm.
+Because the angular scale of the HZ decreases with distance and for late type stars observing these targets requires operation at smaller working angles where coronagraph throughput is lower and contrast is degraded.
+The lower curved dashed line therefore represents another visual guide marking limits imposed by operating at small working angles.
+Of course operating near 1.5 $\lambda/D$ means the exoplanet is only marginally resolved and would likely blend together with other planets in the scene\cite{saxena2022}.
+We expect that spatial resolution limitations will ultimately place a strict limit on working angle that we do not enforce here.
+Yield estimates would benefit from future studies firmly establishing this working angle limit.

-Throughout this section we will highlight the importance of achieving shorter exposure times.
+Based on the red dashed boundaries and the selected targets shown in Figure \ref{fig:target_plots_baseline}, it is clear that the baseline mission has many accessible targets that go unobserved, or are under-observed.
+If additional mission time were available, or exposure times were shortened, the additional observations would increase completeness toward the upper right corner of the plot.
+Throughout this section we will therefore highlight the importance of achieving shorter exposure times.

+In addition to improved yields, there are other important motivators for decreasing exposure times.
 The AYO calculations here adopt the same exposure time limit as the HabEx and LUVOIR studies: 2 months.
 While exposure times are budgeted for properly in the yield code, exposure times this long are problematic.
 First, exposure times lasting several weeks can make additional spectral characterization, beyond just the H$_2$O detection that we include, unlikely, and a single 20\% bandpass to search for water vapor may not constitute adequate ``characterization" of EECs for HWO.
 Further, exposure times on the order of a month will be complicated by the motion of the planet, which may disappear behind the IWA or move into crescent phase.
 Finally, long exposure times present real-world scheduling constraints that may be difficult to overcome and optimize.
 The shorter we can make exposure times, the easier the observations become and the more spectral information we can obtain on each EEC.